 I Watched Netflix Raunchfest ‘365 Days’ & I Have Many Questions

 The film is a Polish erotic drama that follows a Sicilian mafia boss who kidnaps a woman and gives her 365 days to fall in love with him.
 Ugh, yeah.
 It’s a lot.
-I watched it for the first time this week and ooft, it is bonkers.
+I watched it for the first time and ooft, it is bonkers.
 It’s like the entire 50 Shades trilogy jammed into one movie — but far raunchier.

 Saying that, the film itself just doesn’t make a lot of sense.
 It has plot holes deeper than the Mediterranean Sea and it left me with more questions than answers.